boldlink/terraform-helm-release/README.md

 ## Description

-This module can be used used to deploy helm packages to a Kubernetes cluster.
+This terraform module deploys helm packages to a Kubernetes cluster.

+### Why use this Module over standard resources
+- Has elaborate examples that you can use to deploy helm charts within a very short time.
+- Follows aws security best practices and uses checkov to ensure compliance.

 Examples available [`here`](./examples)